-Any shares that are not listed on an Australian securities exchange, such as privately held shares or shares listed on a foreign securities exchange, but not also on an Australian securities exchange.
+Any shares that are not listed on an Australian securities exchange, such as:

+- privately held shares or - shares listed on a foreign securities exchange and not on an Australian securities exchange.
 For example, shares listed on the New York Stock Exchange.